Things to consider when planning your funeral wishes as an LGBTQIA+ person

 What is the difference between a cemetery and a graveyard?

-The main difference is that graveyards are attached to Christian churches.
-Cemeteries might not be attached to a church.Read more
+The main difference is that churchyards are attached to Christian churches.
+Cemeteries and graveyards might not be attached to a church.Read more

 What’s a mausoleum?